 - a.
 Click for the recording you want to lock in the playback window. - b.
 Click and then click the Locked File tab to view the locked file.
-To unlock a file, click and the icon changes to and the icon changes to a file, select the file and then click Backup.
+To unlock a file, click and the icon changes to a.
+To back up a file, select the file and then click Backup.